Olivertrain1221/Aston_martin/README.md

 1: how to download just the packages required for this project (pip3 install -r requirements.txt) and
 2: how to freeze the commands for a local copy of this project on their own account (pip3 freeze --local > requirements.txt)

 ## Credits
 #### Code
-I was informed of a method to clear the terminal by mentor Tim Nelson who had found the method in a Python cheat sheet provided by coding4you.
-Tim had suggested that i used the method successfully within my project to keep the window clearer to improve UX.
+I was informed of a method to clear the terminal by mentor Tim Nelson who had found the method in [slack overview](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) provided by.
+Tim had suggested that I used the method successfully within my project to keep the window clearer to improve UX.

 ### Content